-- (1) The SAR and NQDC Plan earnings are included in the Summary Compensation Table because such earnings were determined to be preferential or above-market.
-The earnings on the SARs represent interest on the Account Balance for the SARs during fiscal 2014.
-The earnings related to the 2013 Equity Plan represents the change in the value of the DSUs during fiscal 2014. - (2) On November 5, 2014, 20% of DSUs were settled.
+(1) The SARs and NQDC Plan earnings are included in the Summary Compensation Table because such earnings were determined to be preferential or above-market.
+The earnings on the SARs represent interest on the Account Balance for the SARs during 2015.
+The earnings related to the 2013 Equity Plan represents the change in the value of the DSUs during 2015.

+(2) On November 5, 2015, 20% of DSUs were settled.
 The executive distribution amount under the 2013 Equity Plan represents cash value of the settled DSUs calculated based on the fair market value of the company stock on settlement date.

-Additionally, distributions were made from the SAR account balances to cover tax obligations. - (3) The following amounts included in this column for the NQDC Plan also have been reported in the Summary Compensation Table as compensation for 2014: Mr. Kerin, \$153,199; Mr. Berman, \$39,617 and Mr. Nadji \$0.
-The following amounts included in this column for the SARs also have been reported in the Summary Compensation Table as compensation for 2014: Mr. Kerin, \$393,586; Mr. Berman, \$67,457; and Mr. Nadji, \$144,692.
-The deferred equity amounts related to the DSUs included in the table above are the full cash value as determined based on the closing share price of our common stock on December 31, 2014 as reported by the NYSE, which was \$33.25.
+(3) The following amounts included in this column for the NQDC Plan also have been reported in the Summary Compensation Table as compensation for 2015: Mr. Kerin, \$(8,520); Mr. Nadji, \$0; and Mr. Louie, \$0.
+The following amounts included in this column for the SARs also have been reported in the Summary Compensation Table as compensation for 2015: Mr. Kerin, \$342,951; Mr. Nadji, \$126,078; and Mr. Louie, \$5,140.
+The deferred equity amounts related to the DSUs included in the table above are the full cash value as determined based on the closing share price of our common stock on December 31, 2015 as reported by the NYSE, which was \$29.14.

 The amounts deferred pursuant to the NQDC Plan are reflected as a bookkeeping account maintained on behalf of each participant in the NQDC Plan.
-The NQDC Plan is a nonqualified deferred compensation plan that allows participants to defer compensation at levels in excess of the limitations imposed on deferrals of compensation under tax-qualified retirement plans.
-The aggregate earnings for fiscal year 2014 reflect the additions to the bookkeeping accounts for the participants based on their deemed investment elections with respect to the amounts held in their accounts.
-Participants can elect among lump sum and installment distribution provisions that commence on a fixed date in the future or upon termination of employment.
+The NQDC Plan is a nonqualified deferred compensation plan that allows participants to defer compensation at levels in excess of the limitations imposed on deferrals of compensation under taxqualified retirement plans.
+The aggregate earnings for 2015 reflect the additions to the bookkeeping accounts for the participants based on their deemed investment elections with respect to the amounts held in their accounts.
+Participants can elect among lump sum and installment distribution provisions that commence on a fixed date in the future or upon termination of service.